dbt-labs/docs.getdbt.com/website/docs/guides/mesh-qs.md

 ## Introduction

-dbt Mesh is a framework that helps organizations scale their teams and data assets effectively.
+dbt Mesh, available in [dbt Cloud Enterprise](https://www.getdbt.com/), is a framework that helps organizations scale their teams and data assets effectively.
 It promotes governance best practices and breaks large projects into manageable sections &mdash; for faster data development.

 In this guide you’ll learn how to set up a multi-project design using foundational concepts of [dbt Mesh](https://www.getdbt.com/blog/what-is-data-mesh-the-definition-and-importance-of-data-mesh).
 In this guide, you’ll: